 Many healthy foods can also improve teeth health, strength, and brightness.
 These include, but are not limited to:

-Hydrogen peroxide is a natural bleaching agent.
+Hydrogen peroxide (HP) is a natural bleaching agent.
 It also kills bacteria in your mouth, which can help prevent cavities and oral disease.

 Many commercial whitening products list hydrogen peroxide as an ingredient.
 However, they often contain high concentrations of the chemical compound.